Nazek-Altayeb/360T_Chat_App/README.md

-# Challenge as received from 360 Treasury Systems
+# The Challenge description (as received from 360 Treasury Systems)

 Having a Player class - an instance of this class with that can communicate with other Player(s) (other instances of this class)